 Best and worst states by EV infrastructure

-Bumper ranked financial incentives by five metrics:
+Bumper.com ranked financial incentives by six metrics:

-We ranked infrastructure scores by five metrics:
+We ranked infrastructure incentives by five metrics.

-- Number of charging stations per 100,000 population
+- Number of public charging stations per state licensed drivers

 At Bumper, our mission is to give people the tools they need to make the most out of car ownership.
 Bumper provides accurate reporting at fair pricing, including a VIN number lookup tool, vehicle monitoring and access to a new and used car marketplace—all on one platform.